Peter Koelewijn: 1970s: Glamrock and first album

 In 1970, he reformed the Rockets for what would become his glam rock era; this period lasted five years.

-His 1973 composition, "Klap Maar in Je Handen" ("Clap Your Hands and Stamp Your Feet") was a no. 1 hit for South African singer Maria in South Africa and Rhodesia (now Zimbabwe), where it is still very popular at dances.
+His 1973 composition, "Klap Maar in Je Handen" ("Clap Your Hands and Stamp Your Feet") was a no. 1 hit for South African singer Maria in South Africa and Rhodesia (now Zimbabwe), where it is still popular at dances.

 In 1977, Koelewijn released his debut solo album Het Beste in Mij Is Niet Goed Genoeg Voor Jou (The Best I Can Give Is Still Unworthy Of You) which spawned two singles; the Rockets-like "Je Wordt Ouder Papa" ("You're Growing Older Papa"; a jocular comment by Golden Earring guitarist George Kooymans) and "KL 204 (Als Ik God Was)", originally intended as the lead single and reissued in 1990.
 Engelbert Humperdinck recorded the English version The Road To Nowhere, although Koelewijn had done likewise at the start.
 Flight 204 was released in 2019 on the bilingual album-reissue.